jhui/jhui.github.io/_posts/2017-03-18-Deep-learning-tutorial.markdown

 $$ \alpha$$ is a very small scalar value.

-In general, we use ReLU as an activation function with care on the learning rate.
-However, if a large amount of node is dead, we should consider using the leaky ReLU.
+In general, we still use ReLU as an activation function with cares on the learning rate.
+However, if a large amount of node is dead, we should replace it with the leaky ReLU.

 #### tanh
 tanh is similar to sigmoid but the output is within [-1, 1] instead of [0, 1].